JordanCollier/AR-Homework/README.md

 ```

-bundle
+√bundle
-rake db:create db:migrate db:seed
+√rake db:create db:migrate db:seed
-There are Companies, Locations, Reviews, and Products.
+√There are Companies, Locations, Reviews, and Products.

 ```

-The models need to be fixed to make them communicate.
+√The models need to be fixed to make them communicate.

 MODELS MODELS MODELS!!!!